Marinto-Richee/Android-Studio/Exp4/README.md

 ```
 /*
-Program to create and design an android application Send SMS using Intent.
+Program to create and design an android application to send SMS using Intent.
 Developed by: MARINTO RICHEE J
 Registeration Number : 212220230031
 */